juliannewman11/juliannnewman11.github.io/aboutme.md

 ### Why am I learning Data Science

 I am consistently amazed by the strength and functionality of computer programming.
+This inspires me to dive deep into my studies of Data Science to grow my knowledge.
+Therefore, once I finish my Data Science Boot-Camp I will have the full array of knowledge of Python, SQL, Machine Learning and NLP.
+I plan to apply these skills toward a career in Cyber Security.

-Which inspires me to dive deep in my studies to imporve my knowlege; therefor allowing me to apply my skillset to my personal interests in cooking and Cyber-Security.
+Click the email icon down below, if you would like to get in contact with me !